All posts

 npx sunpeak new

-Follow the prompts to configure your project. npx sunpeak new creates a complete project structure with dependencies installed, TypeScript config, and a sample resource to get you started.
-It also sets up the testing framework so you can write unit tests and e2e tests from the start.
+Follow the prompts to configure your project. npx sunpeak new creates a complete project structure with dependencies installed, TypeScript config, a sample resource, simulation files, and a local inspector.
+It also sets up the testing framework so you can write unit tests, e2e tests, and visual regression tests from the start.

 cd into your new project directory before continuing.
 You should see a src/resources/ directory (where your app code lives) and a tests/simulations/ directory (where mock data lives).